otvam/otvam.github.io/pandoc/resume.md

     *Study of high voltage corona discharges with mixed AC/DC voltages*

 09.2011 - 12.2011
-:   **Intern**, Bombardier Transport, Propulsion and Controls, Zürich, Switzerland
+:   **Intern**, Bombardier Transport, Propulsion and Controls, Zurich, Switzerland

     *Simulation of traction chain of high-speed trains (transformer and converter)*